 When phase two of Sandals opens, Stewart says, it will create jobs for another 520 people covering 60 different disciplines.
 In addition, Sandals will introduce, for the first time at any Sandals or Beaches resort, what Stewart described as “three new food concepts”, but could not say anymore because he didn’t want to let the competition know just yet.

-Six months prior to opening and under the development program, over 100 Barbadians will be given the opportunity to get hands-on training at Sandals resorts around the region.
+Six months prior to opening and under the development programme, over 100 Barbadians will be given the opportunity to get hands-on training at Sandals resorts around the region.
 They would help make the new hotel “second to none,” the CEO said.

 Tourism Minister Richard Sealy said Sandals had brought not only jobs to the country, but its marketing clout in Barbados’ major source markets had helped the destination as a whole to rebound from the tourism doldrums.

 He said Sandals had also helped Barbados to reach its record breaking number of tourist arrivals in 2015, as it was responsible for bringing in approximately 20,000 of the 591,000 visitors who came to the island.

 “So we have seen the positive impact, the marketing might of Sandals, which of course benefits the entire destination.
 Full page ads in the Toronto Globe and Mail, the London Telegraph and all of the major newspapers around the world; the banner at World Travel Market, the Excel Centre; things that we could not pay for as a destination that have happened as a result of having the Sandals investment here, so we are extremely thrilled to see that the investment is being intensified and taken to another level,” Sealy said.
 “I think it’s fair to say that if the 280 rooms are employing 600 people, it is fair to say that the (total of) 502 – many of which are suites with the additional amenities – would employ the same amount, so we are talking 1,200 people working on this site.”